-Alternative Dispute Resolution (ADR) is an umbrella term for a wide variety of out-of-court mechanisms, for resolving disputes and providing redress.
-ADR is growing in popularity, as a valuable and cost-effective alternative to court proceedings.
-It is also a very important element of EU Consumer Policy.
+Alternative Dispute Resolution (ADR) is an umbrella term for a wide variety of out-of-court mechanisms used to resolve disputes and provide redress.
+ADR is growing in popularity, as it encompasses valuable and cost-effective alternatives to court proceedings.
 ADR generally involves one of the following three mechanisms:

-ADR via independent Ombudsman Entities (or similar publicly validated intermediaries like “mediateurs”) covers a wide variety of resolution techniques developed to deal with consumer claims, typically involving complaints about a product or service in a particular market sector.
-This type of ADR has the advantage over the first type of ADR of being multi-functional: it can be used for resolving unitary or mass claims, which may be contractual or non-contractual, and which may deal with private or public law disputes, but its real added value lies in combining these complaint handling powers with market surveillance and claims management functions.
+ADR via independent Ombudsman entities (or similar publicly validated intermediaries like “médiateurs”) covers a wide variety of resolution techniques developed to deal with consumer claims, typically involving complaints about a product or service in a particular market sector.
+This type of ADR has the advantage of being multi-functional: it can be used for resolving unitary or mass claims, which may be contractual or non-contractual, and which may deal with private or public law disputes.
+Its real added-value lies in combining these complaint handling powers with market surveillance and claims management functions.

 These include accumulated market knowledge and intelligence, early detection, monitoring, feedback loops to business, advice to business and consumers, regular market and claims management reviews and reports.
 This ADR mechanism is frequently deployed through on-line platforms providing improved impact and efficiency and often an excellent consumer interface.

-Generally, the Consumer Ombudsman model exists with a wide range of roles within different civil justice systems of Member States.
+Within this category of ADR, the Consumer Ombudsman model has a wide range of variants within different civil justice systems of Member States.
 It can be found in regulated sectors, working closely with sectoral regulators, such as a Financial Ombudsman, Energy Ombudsman, Communications Ombudsman etc.

-Today, digitalisation allows the use of big data and machine learning, developing modern techniques which offer further improvements on satisfactory and speedy outcomes for consumers and traders.
+In addition, digitalization allows more and more use to be made of big data and machine learning, thereby developing modern techniques which offer further improvements on satisfactory and speedy outcomes for consumers and traders.

 The table below provides a comparative overview of the different mechanisms against various criteria: